-John William Anglin (1930-??) and Alfred Clarence Anglin (1931-??) – Georgia bank robbers who were arrested in 1956 and ultimately sent to Alcatraz.
-Both John and Clarence escaped in June, 1962 and were never seen again.
+John William Anglin (1930-??) and Clarence Anglin (1931-??) were Georgia bank robbers who were arrested in 1956 and ultimately sent to Alcatraz.
+Both John and Clarence escaped in June 1962 and were never seen again.

-Both were arrested in 1956, given 15-20 year sentences, and and sent to Atlanta Penitentiary (where they first met Frank Lee Morris and Allen West).
+The first to get in trouble was Clarence when he got caught breaking into a service station when he was just 14 years old.
+By the early 1950s, both brothers were regularly robbing banks and other establishments, usually when the businesses were closed.
+They would later claim that the only “weapon” they ever used was a toy gun during a bank robbery.
+Their luck ran out after they robbed Columbia Savings Bank in Columbia, Alabama.
+They were both soon arrested, given 15-20 year sentences, and sent to the Atlanta Penitentiary, where they first met Frank Lee Morris and Allen West).
 Later they were sent to the Florida State Prison and then to Leavenworth Federal Penitentiary in Kansas.
-When the pair tried to escape from Leavenworth, they were sent to Alcatraz with John arriving on October 21, 1960 and Clarence arriving on January 10, 1961.
+When the pair tried to escape from Leavenworth, they were sent to Alcatraz with John arriving on October 21, 1960, and Clarence arriving on January 10, 1961.
 Inside of a year, they began to plan an elaborate escape attempt with Frank Morris and Allen West.